redox-os/website/content/features.en.md

 ## Bug isolation

-Most system components run in user-space on a microkernel system, a bug on any system component can't [crash the system/kernel].
+Most system components run in user-space on a microkernel system, a bug in a system component out of the kernel can't [crash the system/kernel].

 [crash the system/kernel]: https://en.wikipedia.org/wiki/Kernel_panic

 ## No-reboot design

-The kernel change very little (bug fixing), then you don't need to restart your system to update the system, since most of the system components are on user-space, they can be replaced on-the-fly (it helps a lot server administrators).
+The kernel change very little (bug fixing), then you don't need to restart your system with frequency to update the system, since most of the system components are on user-space, they can be replaced on-the-fly (it helps a lot server administrators).

 Expect less kernel updates too (less chance to more bugs).